Conditional Extremes with Graphical Models: Introduction

-As we will see in the next section, the predictive performance of the CMEVM declines with increasing dimensionality.
-The recent spatial CMEVM \citepmain{Wadsworth_2022, Shooter_2021, Richards_2022} overcomes this by using a fully parametric spatial kernel for the residual distribution.
-By construction, this spatial model is appropriate for measurements on a continuous spatial surface but not for measurements on alternative topographies, such as road or river networks, which are represented by a graphical structure, such as that in Figure~\ref{fig:Danube_River_EDA} (left panel).
-Meanwhile, \citemain{Casey_2023} have developed a theoretical framework for the CMEVM for processes observed on a chordal graph with singleton separator sets, but they have not developed this into a statistical model.
+One issue with the CMEVM is that its predictive performance declines with increasing dimensionality (see next section and the Supplementary Material).
+The spatial CMEVM \citepmain{Wadsworth_2022, Shooter_2021, Richards_2022} overcomes this by using a fully parametric spatial kernel for the residual distribution.
+By construction, this model is appropriate for measurements on a continuous spatial surface but not for measurements on topographies such as road or river networks, which are represented by a graph (Figure~\ref{fig:Danube_River_EDA}, left panel).
+To the best of our knowledge, the only work in this area is that of \citetmain{Papastathopoulos_2017} and \citetmain{Casey_2023}, who prove numerous important theoretical results for the CMEVM when processes are observed on decomposable graphs.
+While the authors develop an impressive theoretical framework, developing statistical methodology was beyond the scope of their contribution.

-Our contribution fills these gaps.
-We present the multivariate asymmetric generalised Gaussian (MVAGG) to model the CMEVM residuals, to enable more accurate fully parametric prediction.
-Our model can also incorporate structure into the CMEVM residuals, thereby providing a framework for graphical structures that accommodates both extremal dependence classes.
-Our model generalises the temporal Markov model for extremes of \citemain{Winter_2017}, but to the best of our knowledge, is the first model to incorporate a general graphical structure in the CMEVM.
-Finally, inference in high dimensions is achieved using stepwise optimisation procedures that are computationally efficient, without any loss of information or predictive performance.
+Our contribution fills this gap.
+We use the multivariate asymmetric generalised Gaussian (MVAGG) to model the CMEVM residuals, increasing accuracy for full parametric prediction.
+We also incorporate structure into the CMEVM residuals, thereby providing a framework for (sparse) graphical structures that accommodates both extremal dependence classes.
+The second of these contributions builds on ideas presented by Jennifer Wadsworth in the discussion of \citetmain{Engelke_2020} and generalises the temporal Markov CMEVM of \citetmain{Winter_2017}.
+Finally, inference in high dimensions is achieved using stepwise optimisation that is computationally efficient without loss of information or predictive performance.